 - PLTW students can apply for College Board AP Recognition.

-- Beginning with the class of 2021, all students will be required to complete an application process for the Engineering Academy at the end of their freshman year.
+- All students will be required to complete an application process for the Engineering Academy at the end of their freshman year.

 9162 Grades 9, 10, 11, 12 Honors 1 creditPrerequisite: Currently maintaining 85%+ average in MathCourse meets the graduation requirement of one credit for Art/Music.Students dig deep into the engineering design process, applying math, science, and engineering standards to hands-on projects.
 They work both individually and in teams to design solutions to a variety of problems using 3D modeling software, and use an engineering notebook work.
 Software utilized: Autodesk Inventor.Students will be required to apply for membership in the Engineering Academy at the end of this course to continue in PLTW courses.

 9172 Grades 10, 11, 12 Honors 1 creditPrerequisite: Honors DDP/Engineering or teacher permission from DDP Tech.
 Permanent or probationary acceptance into the PLTW Engineering Academy.Through problems that engage and challenge, students explore a broad range of engineering topics, including mechanisms, the strength of structures and materials, and automation.
 Students develop skills in problem solving, research, and design while learning strategies for design process documentation, collaboration, and presentation.